The Seat on the Verandah: Plot

 The Seat on the Verandah is a written in a non-linear fashion and takes place in a fictional town called Water Mill (水磨), which lies on the twenty-third parallel.
 The mention of a river that runs from Water Mill to Vietnam suggests the story takes place in southern China.

 The story is narrated by an unknown woman who recounts her adventures in Water Mill about 10 years earlier.
 At that time, the young woman was travelling right after her college graduation and happened to pass by the town of Water Mill in 1982 on a sightseeing trip in the southwest.

 October 23, 1982.
 The narrator arrives in Water Mill, and having to stay in town until the temperature gets warmer, she decides to explore the town.
 Upon finding a mansion, she climbs the stairs until she reaches the third floor, where she meets an elderly woman named Qiye (七叶) or Seven Leaves.
 The meeting with Qiye marks the second part of the story where the reader learns about the old woman's past.
 Qiye lived in the Zhang household, where she fulfilled the role of maid for Zhu Liang (朱凉), "the third mistress at the Zhang household".
 Zhu Liang was often described as an incomparable beauty "her body was supple and curvaceous, and her face radiated beauty".
-At that time, the wealthy Zhang family with the head of the family Zhang Meng Da, was accused of being anti-revolutionaries during the Chinese Revolution (1925-27).
+At that time, the wealthy Zhang family with the head of the family Zhang Meng Da, was accused of being anti-revolutionaries during the Northern Expedition.
 This led to the execution of Zhang Meng Da and the disappearance of Zhu Liang.
-From Qiye, the narrator learns about how life was during the time of the Chinese revolution at the mansion.
+From Qiye, the narrator learns about how life was during the time of the Chinese Communist Revolution at the mansion.
 At one point during their conversation, Qiye mentions that the narrator shares the same eyes as Zhu Liang, which makes the young woman feel nauseous.
 Qiye then tells her to lie down, and burns some herbs to ease her discomfort.
 After realizing that she got sick from the flu, the narrator rents a room in a small hotel while she recovers.
 During her sickness, the narrator falls into a delirium where she dreams about the mummified body of Zhu Liang in the mansion.
 Fearing to be struck by "gu" if she stays any longer, she boards a cargo train the next morning and leaves Water Mill.